 Abbott Kinney Blvd. is THE mecca of cool in Venice, and is often referred to as the “coolest block in America.”
 The ultra-walkable street stretches for about a mile from Washington Boulevard to Main Street.
 It is lined with hip boutiques, acclaimed restaurants, and trendy bars.
 You’ll also find it dotted with cool street art.

-Spending an afternoon checking out what’s going on on Abbott Kinney is one of my favorite things to do in Venice Beach.
+I highly recommend spending an afternoon checking out what’s going on on Abbott Kinney.
 I usually start at one end and make my way to the other, stopping in and out of what catches my eye.

 If you are a stationery and paper goods fiend as I am, be sure to also check out Urbanic, which bills itself as a paper boutique.
 It’s got a well curated assortment of cards, stationery, journals, wrapping paper, party decor, and much more (it’s a great spot to shop for gifts).
 I can’t help but pick up a few things every time I’m in there – and I always leave super inspired, ready to tap into the creative side.

 Hungry?
-Eating my way through Abbott Kinney is also one of my favorite things to do in Venice Beach.
-The street is home to some of the hottest restaurants in town, including Gjelina, the Butcher’s Daughter, and Felix Trattoria.
+Abbott Kinney is home to some of the hottest restaurants in town, including Gjelina, the Butcher’s Daughter, and Felix Trattoria.
 In the mood for a snack?
 Grab a donut at Blue Star Donuts, or a scoop of ice cream at Salt & Straw (both two of my favorites from Portland, so I’m super happy they both have locations here!).

 Explore the Venice Canals